cmmonosmith/ditsy-elephant/DEreadme.txt

 Section 3........Legal Information

-This game is copyrighted © by Legacy Calcware.
-Do not distribute any of the files that came in the file DE_final.zip or the DE_final.zip file as a whole.
-Permission is reserved for Legacy Calcware, calc.org and ticalc.org only.
-If you would like to put the game on your website for distribution, e-mail me.
-And lastly, you most definately cannot sell any of the files in the DE_final.zip file or the DE_final.zip file itself, either.
+This game is just freeware, created by Legacy Calcware.
+Share freely as in speech and beer.

  _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _